intelligentnet/llmclient/README.md

 For other providers, follow API instructions which generally means obtaining a key.

-Testing this is tricky and there are many variations of possible responses (assuming Google have not changed their interface).
-Tests will pass providing a call is successfully made to Gemini and does not return a Error.
+Testing this is tricky and there are many variations of possible responses (assuming api providers have not changed their interface).
+Tests will pass providing a call is successfully made to LLM and does not return a Error.
 There may be a number of internal reasons for it to fail (finish not 'STOP', safety resons etc).
 To show more context call test with the --nocapture flag.

 TODO
 ----

-- Better support for non-text searches
+- Better support for non-text searches - Functions now available
-- Add 'function calling'
-- If required add more helper functions to help unpack data from each vendor
 - Fix bugs that will inevitably come up as this interface matures
 - Keep up with Google and others